Privoce/vocechat-doc/docs/widget.md

 ## Before you use chat widget

-You should have met these prerequisites：
+You should have met these prerequisites:

-- Have a vocechat server（host your own vocechat server：[host VoceChat](/install)）
+- Have a vocechat server (host your own vocechat server:[host VoceChat](/install)）
 - Logged in to your vocechat server.
-- Enalbe everyone to join the server （Setting --> Overview）
+- Enalbe everyone to join the server (Setting --> Overview)
   ![Enable everyone to join your server](image/setting.reg.everyone.png)
 - Enable 3rd party login
   - [Google Login Setup](/setting/third_login/login-google)